 Researchers have not yet identified the exact cause of prodromal labour.
 However, many agree that it is mostly because of the body’s way of preparing itself for active labour.
 There are several things that may cause prodromal labour.

 If you have an uneven pelvis or any kind of uterine abnormality, it could lead to prodromal labour.

 2. Baby Position

-The chances of prodromal labour increases if your baby is in the breech position.
-The uterus tries to bring the baby into the right position by means of contractions, however, if it doesn’t work, then it stops automatically.
+The chance of prodromal labour increases if your baby is in the breech position.
+The uterus tries to bring the baby into the right position by means of contractions.
+However, if it doesn’t work, then it stops automatically.

 3. Previous Pregnancies

 If you have a history of many previous pregnancies, it could be the reason why the uterus relaxes or changes.

 4. Fear and Anxiety

 Like in most cases, fear and anxiety can have a negative impact on the way things work.
 If you have any kind of negative emotion about your pregnancy or for any other reason, it could impact your uterus.